mindspore-ai/docs/docs/api_cpp/source_en/session.md

     - `model_buf`: Define the buffer read from a model file.

-    - `size`: variable.
-Define the byte number of model buffer.
+    - `size`: Define the byte number of model buffer.

     - `context`: Define the context of session to be created.